 The Sunset Marquis also showed its first buds of maturation.
-Over the next decades, an astounding, defining feature of the hotel will be its intuitive growth and renovation that continually aligned with the changes in clientele.
-Magically, the Sunset Marquis remained a space for the inebriated in the 70s, while beginning to solidify itself as a place for the diligent.
-It was a place to be hidden doing what you shouldn’t and (or) a place to network with the premier artists of the time (who may be doing what you shouldn’t).
+Over the next decades, an astounding, defining feature of the hotel would be its intuitive growth and renovation that continually aligned with the changes in clientele.
+Magically, the Sunset Marquis remained a space for the inebriated in the ’70s, while beginning to solidify itself as a place for the diligent.
+It was a place to be hidden while doing what you shouldn’t and (or) a place to network with the premier artists of the day (who may also be doing what you shouldn’t).

 The Sunset Marquis is still THE place to be for people in the music and entertainment industry.
 Stop by Cavatina at any time of day, and you will find meetings both casual and serious in nature: an iconic actress in sweatpants or a world-famous musician having an afternoon whiskey – casual and serious, respectively, in my opinion.

 Watch for my next blog where I’ll explain what I’ve learned about the 1980s and bacchanalia.
-And if you are thinking about a night of musical exploration in West Hollywood, maybe I’ll see you at the Sunset Marquis at Bar 1200!
+And if you are thinking about a night of musical exploration in West Hollywood, maybe I’ll see you at Bar 1200 at the Sunset Marquis!